saebswaity/Vibe-Coding-HandBook/Docker/Container_Patterns.md

 - **More Granular Control**: Can restart individual services without affecting the whole container
 - **Production-Ready**: This is how you'd handle service management in production

-This shows the true power of your architecture - the manager container acts as a service orchestrator that can perform surgical operations on running containers, rather than just a blunt container restart mechanism.
+This shows the true power of the manager-based architecture - the manager container acts as a service orchestrator that can perform surgical operations on running containers, rather than just a blunt container restart mechanism.
 Much more sophisticated!

 ## Component Details